 The first time you are convicted of a DUI you may have your license revoked for a minimum of 180 days and a maximum of one year; however, you may be eligible for a hardship license at any time prior to the expiration of the revocation period if you have completed the required DUI school and treatment (if referred).

 Your second DUI conviction within five years of your first DUI conviction may result in having your license revoked for a minimum of five years.
-However, you may be eligible for a hardship reinstatement of your driver’s license one year after it was revoked.
-If it has been more than five years since your first DUI conviction, your license may be revoked for a minimum of 180 days and a maximum of one year.
+However, you may be eligible for a hardship reinstatement of your driver's license one year after it was revoked.
+You may face a license suspension for DUI for a minimum of 180 days and a maximum of one year if it has been more than five years since your first DUI.

 A third DUI conviction within 10 years of the second conviction may lead to having your driver's license revoked for a minimum of 10 years.
 You may be eligible for a hardship reinstatement of your license after two years.